brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo/index.md

 Years ago, the availability of Hugo image processing was more restrictive concerning the images' location within a Hugo project.
 Specifically, they had to be [*page resources*](https://gohugo.io/content-management/image-processing/#page-resources), and thus in the same folder as the Markdown content calling them.
 While that's still perfectly fine, they now also can be [*global resources*](https://gohugo.io/content-management/image-processing/#global-resources), existing in either the project's `assets/` folder or any subfolder thereof.[^versionGlobal] I'm old-school and prefer to keep textual content files separate from image files, so I like this flexibility quite a bit.

 [^versionGlobal]: Despite searching through Hugo [release notes](https://github.com/gohugoio/hugo/releases) and various Hugo documentation updates, I was unable to determine exactly which version first supported this.
 All I could do was see that the related documentation itself changed sometime in the second half of 2020 to mention the acceptability of global resources for Hugo's image processing.

+**Update from the future**: [A few weeks later](/posts/2022/07/bundling-up-rebuilding-my-hugo-site/), I changed to the page-resources approach after receiving some particularly savvy advice.
+{.yellowBox}

 For truly responsive images, you must define the *breakpoints*.
 These are viewport sizes, usually defined in pixels, for the browser to use in deciding *which* image to serve.
 Some articles you'll find out there --- as in the [references](#references) I'll list at the end --- take a more hard-coded approach to the breakpoints than I feel is necessary or appropriate.
 This probably is because of the sample code from older articles of this type, in which it's common to assign a variable to each of several breakpoints (*e.g.*, `$tiny` for a 500-pixel breakpoint, `$medium` for an 800-pixel one, *etc.*).
 Yes, you can do that and it'll work, but I suggest another method which I'll describe in a bit.